 Southern farewell

-It reminds me of simpler times, bare feet on the porch, crickets chirping, and a table full of good food.
-I hope this dish finds its way to your table, just like it did mine.
+This Succotash brings the spirit of the South into every bite, colorful and comforting from start to finish.
+It takes me back to simpler times, bare feet on the porch, crickets chirping, and a table full of good food.
+I love how one skillet of vegetables can feel this special and satisfying, and I hope this dish makes its way to your table, just like it did mine.

 Succotash